-ASC Subtopic 326-20 does not require the use of a specific loss estimation method for purposes of determining ACLs.
+ASC Subtopic 326-20 generally does not require the use of a specific loss estimation method for purposes of determining ACLs.
 Various methods may be used to estimate the expected collectibility of financial assets measured at amortized cost, with those methods generally applied consistently over time.
 The same loss estimation method does not need to be applied to all financial assets.
 An institution is not precluded from selecting a different method when it determines the method will result in a better estimate of ACLs.

 ASC Subtopic 326-20 requires an institution to measure estimated expected credit losses over the contractual term of its financial assets, considering expected prepayments.
-Renewals, extensions, and modifications are excluded from the contractual term of a financial asset for purposes of estimating the ACL unless there is a reasonable expectation of executing a troubled debt restructuring or the renewal and extension options are part of the original or modified contract and are not unconditionally cancellable by the institution.
+Renewals, extensions, and modifications are excluded from the contractual term of a financial asset for purposes of estimating the ACL unless the renewal and extension options are part of the original or modified contract and are not unconditionally cancellable by the institution.
 If such renewal or extension options are present, an institution must evaluate the likelihood of a borrower exercising those options when determining the contractual term.